SliceGX: Layer-wise GNN Explanation with Model-slicing: Introduction

 Despite the evidential need, the study of layer-wise interpretation for \gnns, and how it benefits \gnn applications, still remains in its infancy.
 Consider the following example.

-\begin{example} A fraction of a spam review network $G$~\cite{dou2020enhancing} is illustrated in Fig.~\ref{intro}, where nodes represent reviews and edges denote associations between reviews based on shared reviewers, common products, or temporal links.
+\begin{example} A fraction of a spam review network $G$~\cite{dou2020enhancing} is illustrated in Figure ~\ref{intro}, where nodes are reviews and edges indicate associations such as shared reviewers, common products, or temporal links.
 A \gnn classifies reviews as either ``fraud'' (yellow) or ``benign'' (green), with fraud reviews exhibiting deceptive or spam-like behavior.

 Observing that a fraud review $v_t$ is incorrectly labeled as ``benign'', the analyst may want to diagnose the inference process of the \gnn $\M$.
-Several ``diagnose'' queries, analogous to those in CNNs and DNNs~\cite{perin2022know,iqbal2022visual,ullah2021explaining}, can be posed: \tbi \item ``\textbf{Q1}: {\em At which layer (When) did $\M$ first make this mistake}?''
-This helps the analyst to ``stop on the first error'' at prior layers for early intervention; \item ``\textbf{Q2}: {\em Which fraction of $G$ (subgraphs) are responsible for this first mistake}?''
-This identifies influencing nodes, links, and their features that lead to the above mistake; \item ``\textbf{Q3}: {\em How did the influence propagate via subsequent layers}?''
-This reveals the contributions of these nodes across layers. \ei
+Several ``diagnose'' queries, analogous to those in CNNs and DNNs~\cite{iqbal2022visual,ullah2021explaining}, can be posed: \tbi \item ``\textbf{Q1}: {\em At which layer (When) did $\M$ first err}?''
+Identifying the first erroneous layer enables ``stop-on-first-error'' inspection and early intervention.; \item ``\textbf{Q2}: {\em Which fraction of $G$ (subgraphs) are responsible for this first mistake}?''
+This reveals the nodes, edges, and features that directly influence the decision; \item ``\textbf{Q3}: {\em How did the influence propagate via subsequent layers}?''
+This traces how the identified influences evolve and spread during inference. \ei

-A detailed examination of $\M$'s inference process reveals the following.
+A closer inspection of $\M$'s inference process reveals the following.

 \sstab (1) For \textbf{Q1}, by treating each layer as an ``output layer'', we can ``segment'' the inference process and analyze the node embedding of $v_t$ at a specific layer to assess if the accumulated neighborhood impact leads to an incorrect label.
 The established strategy that aggregates localized neighbors such as ``soft labels''~\cite{yang2025soft} to track node influence also justifies this intuition.
-For example, $v_t$ is correctly classified as ``fraud'' at layer 1 but incorrectly labeled as ``benign'' at layer 2, alerting a first error at layer $2$ for further investigation.
+For example, $v_t$ is correctly classified as ``fraud'' at layer 1 but is misclassified as ``benign'' at layer 2, alerting a first error at layer $2$ for further investigation.